How to Reduce Image File Size for Email

 Format Rules for Email

 Use JPEG for photographs and PNG for graphics with transparency.
 That is the entire list.
 WebP is not reliably supported across email clients — Gmail on desktop supports it, but Outlook, Yahoo Mail, and many mobile clients do not.
+For the full format comparison, see JPEG vs PNG vs WebP.
 AVIF support is even worse.
 Stick with JPEG and PNG for maximum compatibility.

 GIF is supported for animations, but animated GIFs are heavy and many email clients (particularly Outlook) will only display the first frame.
 Use them sparingly.